 An eight-hour approved training class is required before any person can apply for a concealed carry permit in the State of Kansas.
-The office of the Attorney General has published a list of certified trainers on their website. www.ksag.org/page/concealed-carry Concealed carry applications may be downloaded at www.ksag.org/page/concealed-carry or picked up at the Sheriff’s Office, 826 N. Franklin Street, Monday through Friday 8:00 AM to 4:00 PM.
+The office of the Attorney General has published a list of certified trainers on their website. www.ksag.org/page/concealed-carry.
+Concealed carry applications may be downloaded at www.ksag.org/page/concealed-carry or picked up Monday through Friday between 8:00 AM and 4:00 PM at the Geary County Sheriff’s Office which is located at, 826 N. Franklin Street, Junction City, Kansas 66441.

 Once a Geary County resident has received the mandatory training, they should bring the completed application packet and fees to the Sheriff’s Office, 826 N. Franklin Street, Junction City, KS 66441 Monday through Friday 8:00 AM to 4:00 PM.
 The applicant will be fingerprinted and the Sheriff’s Office will collect and forward all paperwork to the Attorney General’s Office for a criminal background check by the KBI.
 The Attorney General’s Office is the sole authority in determining if a permit will be granted.

-The Kansas Personal and Family Protection Act (KSA 75-7c01 et.seq), spells out the process in great detail.
-A summary of this bill can be read on the attorney general’s website. www.ksag.org/page/concealed-carry
+The Kansas Personal and Family Protection Act (KSA 75-7c01 et.seq), outlines the process in great detail.
+A summary of this bill can be read on the Kansas Attorney General’s website. www.ksag.org/page/concealed-carry

 What paperwork do I need?